sbelo/ICRL_project/README.md

 2. ellipsoid method in an online framework:
   * to run the simulation and create the graphs - run the jupyter notebook file: "PhilipSetup.ipynb"

+** note that the code files are partially documented. for further information - contact: stav.belo@gmail.com